-David Hallman - Superintendent/Principal, Belmar Elementary School
+James Alvarez - Superintendent, Belmar Elementary School

 HISTORY OF THE BELMAR LIBRARY

-On August 11, 1911 a group of ladies met at the home of Miss Louis Phillips.
+On August 11, 1911 a group of ladies met at the home of Miss Louise Phillips.
 She and her friends were greatly interested in giving to young people the highly organized activities that could be obtained through a Public Library.
 With this goal in mind the ladies got together and opened the First Belmar Library on September 23, 1911.
 During the first year the library grew so rapidly that on May 1, 1912 it had to be moved to a larger building.
 As interest became greater it finally was decided that even this space was too small.